A Complete Introduction to Hong Kong Business Entities

 Company (Body corporate)

-Incorporation of a company in Hong Kong is regulated by Companies Registry under the law Companies.
+Incorporation of a company in Hong Kong is regulated by Companies Registry under the Companies Ordinance.

 In the category of Limited Company by Shares, they are group in 2 types regarding to level of confidence to their financial situation – Private Limited Company and Public Limited Company.
 Private Limited Company does not required to disclose its financial statue to the public, and has restriction of its number of investors, so it is the most popular business entity for small-to-medium size business.